 Bill Strickland created an empire by stoking genius in those who believed they had nothing.
-As a speaker, founder, and Executive Chairman of Manchester Bidwell—a $7 million from-scratch arts and training center with a $10 million annual budget—Strickland fuels hope, generates jobs, and empowers the poor and underprivileged to become experts in their field of choice.
-Strickland’s work has been the subject of not one but four Harvard Business Review case studies—the only other company who can say that is Apple.
-Strickland’s tactical talks show you how to defy convention so that you too can create a culture of understanding, social restoration, and profit with a conscience.
+The Founder and Chairman of Manchester Bidwell—an arts and training center with a $10 million annual budget—Strickland fuels hope, generates jobs, and empowers underprivileged citizens to become experts in any field.
+With his company tied with Apple for most Harvard Business Review case studies (four), Strickland confidently shows us how to pursue social restoration and profit with a conscience.
 His leadership fuels a deep desire to make the world we live in a better place—and anyone who hears him speak will undoubtedly be compelled to act.

 “Bill Strickland is a genius because he sees the inherent genius in everyone”— Jeff Skoll, Former president of eBay